esmero/archipelago-documentation/docs/advanced_twig_recipe_cards.md

 ### Default Twig Macro 3 - HTML Output Search (Non-LoD Elements)

-This Macro requires you to see a variable for a 'search_facet'.
+This Macro requires you to set a variable for a `search_facet`.
 See this guide to learn about [Strawberry Key Name Providers, Solr Field, and Facet Configuration](strawberry_key_name_providers.md).
 You need to complete the full Strawberry Key Name Provider -> Solr Field -> Facet  configuration for a specified metadata element (JSON Key) before you can effectively use this Macro.

 **Main Twig Recipe Card for Default Twig Macro #3:**